-In the event that school is canceled or a delayed start is needed, parents will be called and texted via Parent Alert by 6:30 a.m.
-If the message is to inform of a "delayed start", the above start times will be delayed by one or two hours.
+In the event that school is canceled or a delayed start is needed, parents will be emailed and texted via Parent Alert by 6:30 a.m.
+If the message is to inform of a "delayed start", the above start times will be delayed by two hours.

-GRADE ABBREVIATIONS

-ECE- Early Childhood Education (PK- K) ES- Elementary School (1st - 5th) MS- Middle School (6th- 8th)
+Grade Abbreviations

+ES - Elementary School (PreK-5th)

+MS - Middle School (6th-8th)

-HS- High School (9th- 12th)
+HS - High School (9th-12th)